chorvick/chorvick/README.md

 ### Cliff Horvick

-### I’m currently working on a full stack development program through the University Of Pennsylvania.
+### I recently graduated from a full stack development program through the University Of Pennsylvania.

 ## I am working hard every day on learning new technologies.
-Expected graduation mid June 2021 as Full Stack Developer.

 # Reach me by e mail at: chorvickprocode@gmail.com